 Text & Style Guide – SESSION

 To ensure your session’s visibility in the EFA programme, we require some details about it.
-Please submit this information in writing to your EFA contact person.
-For consistency throughout the programme, please follow this style guide.
-If you have any questions, do not hesitate to contact us!
+Please submit this information in writing to your EFA contact.

 Please note that the English version is mandatory, a German one is optional.